openai/miniF2F/README.md

 ### Lean

-Each file contains the problem statement defined as an theorem whose name must match the problem unique name (replacing `-` with `_`), optionally with a proof for it as well as the necessary imports.
+Each file contains the problem statement defined as a theorem whose name must match the problem unique name (replacing `-` with `_`), optionally with a proof for it as well as the necessary imports.
 Named lemmas can be added for ground-truth proofs.